The land of the living, sister,

 Ebola.
 When public hysteria about the disease began to build, I admit I gave in to a moment's paranoid fear of infection.
 When I sat down to write through my anxiety, I realised what the problem was: I thought I 'knew' what Ebola was and how it spread, but really, my 'knowledge' was based purely on the representation of the disease in the 1995 film Outbreak, and Richard Preston's non-fiction book, The Hot Zone (1994), described by Stephen King as "one of the most horrifying things I've read in my whole life".
 In a more sober review of the book, Paul Trachtman suggests that the horrifying images in Preston's book "may owe more to the fictions we know than to the truths we have only begun to recognise.
 Peering into the edges of the rainforest, Preston shows us a landscape of infectious terror, but he misses the path into the frontiers of science."
 Indeed.

 Much of the public hysteria around healthcare workers returning from 'the hot zone' is characterised by the public's complete disregard of the scientific facts of the disease and the way it spreads.
+People were really afraid of the disease, almost as much when illegal drugs and drug addiction became a big issue back in the time, like alcoholism, read more here https://firststepbh.com/blog/difference-alcohol-abuse-alcoholism/.
 The reactions described by South African epidemiologist Kathryn Stinson, a non-clinical worker recently returned from Sierra Leone, as well as some of the responses to her article in the comment section, vividly illustrate this point.
 The facts of the disease are ignored in favour of striking metaphors.

-Perhaps it has something to do with the manner in which the disease obliterates the bounds and bonds of the community, starting with the family unit.
-If my husband or my child develops a fever and starts vomiting violently, of course I am going to clean up after them.
+Perhaps it has something to do with the manner in which the disease obliterates the bounds and bonds of the community according to ReinaMarta.com, starting with the family unit.
+If my husband or my child develops a fever and starts vomiting violently, of course I am going to clean up after them, but I may just hire the Diamon Clean company.
 Of course I am going to hydrate and comfort my sick baby by breastfeeding him.
 And if a close member of my community dies after a terrible, violently traumatic sickbed, of course I am going to show my support for the family and pay my respects to the dead by performing the rituals that my community and conscience require of me.

 Because of its highly infectious nature, Ebola threatens the inter-subjective relations, the knowledge of ideological conventions and the accepted laws that allow a community to exist – what French psychoanalyst Jacques Lacan termed the symbolic order.
 Ebola creates a traumatic rupture in the symbolic order.